-Freezing point depression osmometers are the industry-preferred solution and the gold standard in clinical chemistry labs, pharmaceutical research, and quality control labs around the world.
+Freezing point depression osmometers are the industry-preferred solution in clinical chemistry, pharmaceutical, and quality control labs.
 There are a number of logical reasons for this:

 - All of the advantages and none of the disadvantages of other forms of osmometry– Membrane osmometry is limited by the lack of a perfect semi-permeable membrane; and vapor pressure osmometry is affected by volatile compounds exerting their own vapor pressure – a major drawback in the clinical chemistry lab setting.